zry98/movistar-home-hacks/RG3205W_rev5_howto.en.md

 Maybe being an automation freak, I can't have a display going dim at, say, 8PM.
 That's too early in Summer, and too late in Winter!

-Luckily, I found an automation that would compute locally (no Internet access required, which is the case for my setup) the sunrise and sunset times for a given day, based on which I now alter the display brightness.
+Luckily, I found a [nice automation by Sándor Illés](https://llamalab.com/automate/community/flows/2103) that would compute locally (no Internet access required, which is the case for my setup) the sunrise and sunset times for a given day, based on which I now alter the display brightness.
 Automate is free for automations with up to 30 nodes -- so I had to spend quite some time tweaking it, to minimize it so that I could run it within the free tier.
-Happy to share more details, if there's interest.
+You can download my custom [dim brightness based on time of day automation](automate_examples/Dim%20brightness%20at%20calculated%20sunrise-sunset%20times.flo): import it, and then set the `lat` and `lng` variables to your location.
+You can derive your location from any map application.
+For example, set `lat` to `40.4163889` and `lng` to `-3.7036111111111114` (without quotes, as you want numbers), to set it to the Km0 sign in Madird, Puerta del Sol.

 ## Use case: Home Assistant wall/desk panel
 Now that you got to an almost-decent basic setup, you may actually want to do something with the device.
 I know of people that use it as a Youtube player while cooking.